You will receive your fall schedule at the Virtual Summer Orientation events held in late June/early July.

 All students must take IWC 100 unless they enter Concordia with college credit for the equivalent course (IWC 100).
 If you’re unsure, contact the Registrar’s Office.

-To transfer credits to Concordia, courses must be taken from a regionally accredited college or university and a standard letter grade of C- is required (grades of “P” or “S” are not accepted unless it was the result of a COVID-19 pass/fail grading policy).
+To transfer credits to Concordia, courses must be taken from a regionally accredited college or university and a standard letter grade of C- is required (grades of “P” or “S” are not accepted unless it was the result of a COVID-19 pass/fail grading policy during spring 2020).
 A final official transcript from the previous institution must be sent directly to Concordia.
 An official transcript is defined as one in a sealed envelope or a secure link by electronic PDF.

 Once your official transcript is received, transfer credit (with C- or above) will be entered to show all “S” grades (Satisfactory) and you’ll receive a transfer report (via your Concordia email) from the Registrar’s Office.
 When you receive your transfer report, be sure to check this report against the classes that you are registered for to make sure there is not an equivalent course that you transferred in on your fall schedule.
 While the Registrar’s Office performs multiple checks and balances to reduce the possibility of registering you equivalent courses, it is your responsibility as a student to ensure that transfer credit is accounted for and that your course registration is accurate.